JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     sorted(dm.partitions.keys())

-When data is appended to a dataset, ``kartothek`` guarantees it has the proper schema and partitioning.
+As noted above, when data is appended to a dataset, ``kartothek`` guarantees it has the proper schema and partitioning.

 .. note:: Every partition must have data for every table.
 An empty dataframe in this
           context is also considered as data.

 Secondary Indices
 -----------------

-The ability to build and maintain secondary indices are an additional ability provided by ``kartothek``.
-Secondary indices are `similar` to partitions in the sense that they allow faster access to subsets of data.
-The main difference between them is that while partitioning actually creates separate partitions based on column values, secondary indices are simply python dictionaries mapping column values and the partitions that rows with them can be found in.
+The ability to build and maintain 'secondary' indices are an additional ability provided by ``kartothek``.
+In general, an index is a data structure used to improve the speed of read queries.
+In the context of ``kartothek`` an index is a data structure that contains a mapping of every unique value of a given column to references to all the partitions where this value occurs.

+Explicitly partitioning on a column internally creates a :class:`~kartothek.core.index.PartitionIndex`.
+While this index has a one-to-one mapping of column values to partition references, secondary indices have the advantage of being able to contain one-to-many mappings of column values to partition references.

 .. note::